bcgov/hcap/README.md

 Parses a given xlsx file inside the `server/scripts/xlsx/` folder and feeds the `employer_sites` table.

-If you've spun up the application using Docker Compose i.e. `make local-run`, you can run the site seeding script with `docker exec -it hcap-server npm run my_spreadsheet.xlsx`.
+If you've spun up the application using Docker Compose i.e. `make local-run`, you can run the site seeding script with `docker exec -it hcap-server npm run feed-sites my_spreadsheet.xlsx`.

 #### `npm run stats`